rckwzrd/bookbot/README.md

 # bookbot

-Simple python script for counting words and characters in text using standard library tools.
+Simple python script for counting words and characters in text using standard library string operations.

 Some things this script is missing: